blood-rogue/blood-rogue/README.md

 - 👋 Hi, I’m @blood-rogue
 - 👀 I’m interested in anything and everything
-- 🌱 I’m currently learning spring-boot for kotlin
+- 🌱 I’m currently learning llvm-ir to make a toy compiler.

 <!---
 blood-rogue/blood-rogue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.